 Moving to Denmark as an American has become a hot topic since Donald Trump began his run for President.
-Now that he appears to have won, I expect to hear even more from Americans interested in immigration to Denmark.
+Now that he is in office, I expect to hear even more from Americans interested in immigration to Denmark.

 Since I’m selling a book called How to Live in Denmark, you’d think I would encourage as many Americans as possible to look into Denmark immigration.